harness/harness-migrate/cmd/stash/README.md

 - Webhooks
 - Branch Rules

-Items that are not imported or imported differently:
+Items that would not imported or imported differently:
 - Task lists: Task lists are imported as normal comments
 - Emoji reactions
 - Pull request reviewers and approvers
 - Any attachment
 - LFS objects
-- Webhooks: <Some webhook events are not supported>
+- Webhooks: Some webhook events are not supported.
+You can check supported triggers [here](https://apidocs.harness.io/tag/webhook#operation/createWebhook)

 ### Estimating export duration
 Export will depend on the size of repo and its pull request.
 A repo which has more pull request but less comments will take more time than one which has more comments and lesser pull requests.

 ## Prerequisites
-To import projects from stash, you must have admin access in for the project to successfully import all the supported entities.
+To export projects from stash, you must have admin access in for the project to successfully export all the supported entities.

 ### Users
 All the users encountered anywhere are stored by email and can be found in users.json in the exported zip file.